 - Pelican is written in Python.
 I know and really like Python.

 - Adding or editing content requires the computer on witch pelican is installed

-- Although Pelican uses a cash system so that it only has to regenerate the pages that has changed, I have to upload the whole site every time via FTP because Unoeuro.com do not support git.
+- Although Pelican uses a cash system so that it only has to regenerate the pages that have changed, I have to upload the whole site every time via FTP because Unoeuro.com does not support git.
 That said it takes about 2 sec to generate the site and about 20 seconds to upload it.
 Using git the upload would only take a couple of seconds

 - Using MS Word is not ideal